rtts/lamarziendan/README.md

 # Lamarziendan

-Lamarziendan was a series of popup art performances in various locations in ’s-Hertogenbosch.
+Lamarziendan was a series of pop up art performances in various locations in ’s-Hertogenbosch.
 This repository contains the source code for its website, as well as an archived copy that can be viewed on https://lamarziendan.created.today/